Introduction to classical and quantum integrability: Constructing the Lax pair for integrable hierarchies

 \section{Constructing the Lax pair for integrable hierarchies}

-Classical integrable hierarchies are very special in the sense that for them the Lax connection can be constructed in a systematic way.
-Some examples are the KdV, AKNS, mKdV, Drinfeld-Sokolov and KP hierarchies.
-Not all of them however, fit in the construction we present in this appendix.
-Our main go here is only show that despite the fact that the Lax connection can not in most of the cases be constructed easily, there are some cases where a beautiful structure arises and makes the systematization possible.
+There are many examples of integrable hierarchies in the literature, to cite a few: the KdV, AKNS, mKdV, Drinfeld-Sokolov and KP hierarchies.
+Not all of them, however, fit in the construction we present in this appendix.
+Our main goal here is just to give a glimpse of such constructions and show explicitly an example.